 Your Service Coordinator helps plan services, but you are in charge.
 Planning happens through conversations, and your plan is documented at your meetings.
 Your services are provided based on what is written in your plan.

-There are a variety of publications to help you think about your services and plan your life:
+There is a variety of information to help you think about your services and plan your life:

 You choose who you want to support you.
 Your team must include you, your Service Coordinator, and any Medicaid HCBS service providers who work with you.
 When you have a guardian, they are on your team.
 You can invite other family, friends, or organizations.

 What your meetings are called depends on which waiver you have.
 Either way, your meetings are with your team.
 There are at least two meetings held each year.
 Before your meetings, your coordinator talks with you about your needs and available services.
 Your team will discuss your progress toward goals.
 When services do not meet your needs, any team member can request a meeting.